-- Embargo on the import and export of arms and related material from/to Russia, covering all items on the EU common military list.
+- Embargo on the import and export of arms and related material from/to Russia, covering all items on the EU common military list, with some exceptions.

 - Prohibition on exports of dual use goods and technology for military use in Russia or to Russian military end-users, including all items in the EU list of dual use goods.
-Export of dual use goods to nine mixed defence companies is also banned.
+Export of dual use goods to nine mixed end-users is also banned.

 - Exports of certain energy-related equipment and technology to Russia are subject to prior authorisation by competent authorities of Member States.
-Export licenses will be denied if products are destined for deep water oil exploration and production in waters deeper than 150 meters or in the offshore area north of the Arctic Circle, and projects that have the potential to produce oil from resources located in shale formations by way of hydraulic fracturing.
+Export licenses will be denied if products are destined for oil exploration and production in waters deeper than 150 meters or in the offshore area north of the Arctic Circle, and projects that have the potential to produce oil from resources located in shale formations by way of hydraulic fracturing.

 Measures concerning economic cooperation